 Wise Wonders is a new children’s museum in Billings that has a STEM focus.
 They provide countless interactive exhibits involving science, technology, engineering and math.
 From blocks to pulleys to patterns, children learn while they play here.

-Children of all ages can learn through play at Bozeman Children’s Museum and STEAM Lab!
-This exciting and inventive space features a toddler area, a high-tech learning lab, hands-on science displays, circuit studio, Explore Montana playspace and a scientific “playground for the mind.”
-With an EBT card, you can visit for just $3 per person, up to four people!
+Children of all ages can learn through play at Montana Science Center!
+This exciting and inventive space features a toddler area, a high-tech learning lab, hands-on science displays, circuit studio, Explore Montana play space and a scientific “playground for the mind.”
+With an EBT card, your family can visit for free!

 Missoula Insectarium – FREE

 Explore the Missoula Insectarium’s 18 aquariums and terrariums full of live arthoropods, including butterflies and tarantulas!
 Docents, also known as bug ambassadors, can introduce you to 40 different species.
 Complete a scavenger hunt, hold some new creatures and watch a tarantula feeding FREE with your EBT card!